ampproject/amphtml/contributing/getting-started-e2e.md

 ## Running tests locally

-Make sure you are in the branch that has your changes (`git branch <branch name>`), pull in the latest changes from the remote amphtml repository and then simply run:
+Make sure you are in the branch that has your changes (`git checkout <branch name>`), pull in the latest changes from the remote amphtml repository and then simply run:

 `gulp test`